“Don’t we make a good pair?” she demands, slamming the door. “Snow and Blood. Real pretty.”

 Jagged pieces of spine melt by my feet, authors’ names bifurcated, titles lost.

 She will come back.
-I do not think I gave her what she wants, and whatever it is, she needs it badly.
+I doubt I gave her what she wants, and whatever it is, she needs it badly.

 Insurance will replace the books.
 Eventually.
 What a bother.